SEN report 2021-22

 - How will the setting/school/college prepare and support my child/young person to join the setting/school/college or the next stage of education and life?

-*Many strategies are in place to ensure smooth transitions.
+Many strategies are in place to ensure smooth transitions.
 These include discussions with previous or receiving school prior to leaving or starting.
 All pupils attend a transition session where they spend some time with their new teacher.
-In some cases, additional visits are arranged for pupils who need extra time in their new setting.
-Children in Year 6 with an Education, Health and Care plan have a transition meeting in the February before they start secondary school and the SENCO from the receiving high school is invited to attend this meeting and others if required.
-Additional transition is also arranged.
+In some cases additional visits are arranged for pupils who need extra time in their new setting.
+Children in Year 6 with an Education, Health and Care Plan have a transition meeting in the February before they start secondary school and the SENCO from the receiving high school is invited to attend this meeting and others if required.
+Additional transition is also arranged wherever needed.

-*The decisions are based on termly tracking data, assessments by external agencies, indemnification of needs by staff and funding allocation.
+The decisions are based on termly tracking data, assessments by external agencies, identification of needs by staff and funding allocation.
 Staff are timetabled accordingly by the Senior Leadership Team.
+A provision map is completed and SEN testing takes twice a year.
+The support a child gets will be shared with parent/carers at the pupil passport review meeting.

 - How are parents involved in the setting/school/college?
 How can I be involved?

-*All parents are encouraged to contribute to their child’s education through regular reading, positive support and support with homework activities.
+All parents are encouraged to contribute to their child’s education through regular reading, positive support and support with homework activities.
 Parents are invited to parents evening which are held termly.
-In addition to this parents are invited in to discuss the progress of the Pupil Passport termly.
-Annual reviews are held in consultation with parent/carers and other relevant agencies.
-Parents are encouraged to discuss with the class teacher, SENCO and Head teacher any issues or concerns they may have with regards to their child at anytime.
+At St John’s CE (A) Primary School we hold regular parent/carer workshops where parents/carers are invited into school to observe practices in reading, phonics and maths and writing.
+In addition to this parents are invited in to discuss the progress of the pupil passport termly.
+Annual reviews, for pupils with an Education Health Care Plan are held in consultation with parent/carers and other relevant agencies.
+Parents are encouraged to discuss with the class teacher, SENCO, HSLW and the head teacher any issues or concerns they may have with regards to their child at anytime.

 SEND Information, Advice & Support Service (SENDIASS)